Skip to Main Content Carnegie Mellon University Libraries

 Brainstorming of terms for patent literature searching is the first threshold a new inventor will have to cross.
 A key thing to keep in mind is how patents are currently written and, in many cases, how patents have changed over the years.
 Patents can be difficult to locate with keywords because they usually describe an invention by what it does instead of what it is.
 The classic example is the original patent for the computer mouse, "X-Y POSITION INDICATOR FOR A DISPLAY SYSTEM" (US 3,541,541).
 If you think about it, yes, a computer mouse is used to control a cursor on a computer screen.
 Usually this is indeed a two-dimensional x-y position that the user is controlling.
 The important point is that the term "computer mouse" will be nowhere to be found!
 Thus, searching with keywords can be quite tricky.

 What 's an inventor to do?
 It's okay to try what it's called, you'll probably find a few patents.
-But if you have a chance to brainstorm the keywords for a search, make a concerted effort to hone in on what it does and try to describe that.
+But if you have a chance to brainstorm the keywords for a search, make a concerted effort to hone in on what it does and try to search for that.
 You'll also need to consider Steps 2 through 4 of this search strategy where one utilizes patent classification.

 If you are really struggling at this stage, it will help if you have come across any patents already.
 Explore how those patents are worded.
 Patent searching will be an iterative process.
 The inventor should always be on the lookout for new or surprising ways of describing stuff that they're interested in.
+Another very good thing to do is to look at what classification numbers that have been chosen for the known patents.
+We'll introduce that in the following steps.

 Here are some other great examples of the challenges with the written descriptions of inventions: